Tahalka: Plot

 In their journey, they are helped by Jenny, wife of Dongrila's ex-army chief Mr D'Costa, Prince Couv and Julie.
 It so happens that in the big city hospital, Major Rao contracts gangrene in his left leg and needs to be operated on.
 But Dong's men surround the hospital and shooting begins.
 They even cut off the electrical supply so the team decides to obtain a generator from the base room.
-Rakesh says that they shall have to capture the whole area after killing all these soldiers.
+Rakesh says that they will have to capture the whole area after killing all these soldiers.
 Just then Krishna comes there and says that they've already endangered the mission.
 He asks them to escape by going down a valley that Anju discovered on the other side of the hospital.
 Dharam Singh says that he will complete the mission here itself and asks major Rao to behave like a commander.
 But Major Rao chooses him as the next commander and makes him promise to lead the team for making the mission a success.
 All of them start climbing down the valley as Major Rao gathers all the guns and starts fighting alone.
 As the team reaches the foot of the valley, Dong's men blast the hospital acting by his orders and by sheer misfortune, Major Rao loses his life in fighting the Dong's Army.
 Another blow strikes when Julie's brother captain Jello kills the little son of Mrs. D'costa as he catches the child spying on them.
 It is revealed that the little boy was helping Prince Couv.
 It is found out that Julie is an informer of Dong's Captain Cynthia.
 Her identity is disclosed and she is killed by Captain Ranvir.
 Then, in retaliation, Dong gives execution orders for Cynthia.
 But, Cynthia is saved by Javed and Rakesh, who is then offered to switch sides.
-Then, they all attack Dong and kill him.
-But, lastly, in flight Brigadier Kapoor attacks the team and reveals himself as an informer of Dong.
-But, he is cleverly killed by Major Dharam Singh, saying the famous dialogue of the movie The Good, the Bad and the Ugly, "If you want to shoot, shoot, don't talk."
+Then, they all attack Dong in the Annual Day of Dongrila and kill him.
+But, lastly, in flight Brigadier Kapoor points guns to kill the team and reveals himself as an informer of Dong.
+But, he is cleverly killed by Major Dharam Singh in the similar way Brigadier Kapoor killed Allah Rakha earlier, saying the famous dialogue of the movie The Good, the Bad and the Ugly, "If you want to shoot, shoot, don't talk."